BROWN BEAR PHOTO TOUR

 What will I learn?
 I call this a tour instead of a workshop because the emphasis will be on putting you on the best subjects, in the best possible light.
 I will be shooting alongside you, but also explaining my process on everything from exposure to focus.
 In addition, I will be available to answer questions throughout the day.
 During down time in the lodge, I will have my laptop and we can review images along with diving further into how I process my photos with Photoshop.
 I’m a former school teacher and enjoy the process of teaching and sharing.

-All participants should be in Anchorage by June 26, 2014 / August 6, 2014.
-We will be departing Anchorage early the morning of the 27th / 7th for Lake Clark.
-We will return to Anchorage mid-day on July 2, 2014 / August 12, 2014.
-Weather delays, though not frequent, are possible so we advise tour participants to book their return flights home for July 3, 2014 / August 13, 2014.
+All participants should be in Anchorage by June 25, 2016.
+We will be departing Anchorage early the morning of the 26th for Lake Clark.
+We will return to Anchorage mid-day on July 1, 2016.
+Weather delays, though not frequent, are possible so we advise tour participants to book their return flights home for very late on July 1 or preferably July 2, 2016.

 $1,000.00 non-refundable deposit due at registration.
 See Cancellations and Refunds below.